-- // Career training workshops available - to eligible students on Friday, 9 November, 2018 // Accredited half-day Skill Seminars on Friday, 9 November, 2018 - // Pre-scheduled interviews on Saturday, 10 November, 2018 - // The Job Fair, with company stands and walk-in interviews on Saturday, 10 November, 2018 - // The Student Party at the closure of the Career Forum on Saturday, 10 November 2018
+- // Career training workshops available to eligible students on Friday, 8 November, 2019 - // Accredited half-day Skill Seminars on Friday, 8 November, 2019 - // Pre-scheduled interviews on Saturday, 9 November, 2019 - // The Job Fair, with company stands and walk-in interviews on Saturday, 9 November, 2019 - // The Student Party at the closure of the Career Forum on Saturday, 9 November 2019

 All CEMS students have the opportunity to attend the Career Forum and young CEMS alumni (graduated 0-4 years ago) are also invited to visit the Career Forum.
-Students can participate more than once in the Career Forum, including the pre-scheduled interviews.
-In 2018 the Career Forum will take place at Corvinus Business School in Budapest, Hungary.
+Students can participate more than once in the Career Forum, including the prescheduled interviews.
+In 2019 the Career Forum will take place at Corvinus Business School in Budapest, Hungary.

-Every year at the beginning of December the CEMS Annual Events take place.
-Several events are organised over a four-day period: different stakeholder meetings, the annual General Assembly and the CEMS MIM Graduation Ceremony.
+Every year late November / early December the CEMS Annual Events take place.
+Several events are organised over a four-day period: stakeholder meetings, the annual General Assembly and the CEMS MIM Graduation Ceremony.
 These events bring together around 2,000 people, academics and administrators, alumni, students and their families.

-The Annual Events including the Graduation Ceremony will be hosted at WU, Vienna University of Economics and Business in 2019.
+The Annual Events including the Graduation Ceremony will be hosted at WU, Vienna University of Economics and Business in 2019, by Korea University Business School in 2020 and Copenhagen Business School in 2021